 15: Every Camera has Features and Limitations.
 Choose the Camera With the Right Benefits.

 Photography is a compromise.
 I've yet to see a tiny, lightweight camera with every feature I ever needed at an affordable price.
 Since that camera doesn't exist, you have to strike a balance.

-Beyond those necessities, you're spending money for features that you may or may not need.
+Beyond those necessities, you're spending money on features that you may or may not need.
 Don't decide based upon features.
-Make your decision based upon the benefits for the kind of photography that you want to do.
+Make your decision based upon the benefits of the kind of photography that you want to do.

 Here's an example.
 Let's say that you want to do HDR photography.
 Great.
 Bracketing is a feature that takes different exposures per frame.
 The benefit is that it makes it easy for you to shoot for HDR.
 Now if you need those brackets to be two stops apart instead of one, then a camera with that capability has a benefit that other cameras with bracketing lack.
 Something that simple may cause you to go with a completely different brand because of a benefit that makes your photography easier.